Actress wants Americans to know help is out there.> Watch interview

-If you have commercial prescription drug coverage, you may pay as little as $15 for SILENOR® at participating pharmacies.
-Some restrictions apply. > Start saving now!
+If you have commercial prescription drug coverage or make payments with cash, you may pay as little as $25 for SILENOR® at participating pharmacies.
+Some restrictions may apply. > Start saving now!

 Fill out this simple questionnaire to help you discuss your sleep with your doctor.
 It can help your doctor determine if SILENOR® is right for you. > Learn more